No5 Barristers' Chambers - Excellence is at the heart of everything we do.

 Legal 500 2024

-Chloë is recognised as a calm and effective advocate.
-Instructing solicitors value her discretion, strategic judgment and her ability to secure the confidence of vulnerable or demanding clients, while maintaining credibility with judges and opponents alike.
+She is known for her concise, focused advocacy.
+Instructing solicitors value her discretion, strategic judgment, and ability to secure the confidence of vulnerable clients, while maintaining credibility with judges and opponents.

-She is described as: “A formidable yet understated advocate- exceptionally bright, scrupulously fair, and unflappable under pressure.”
+Chloë has been described as “a formidable yet understated advocate- exceptionally bright, scrupulously fair and unflappable under pressure.”

-Chloë was awarded Junior Barrister of the Year (up to 10 years’ call) at the 2026 Birmingham Law Society Awards.
+She was awarded Junior Barrister of the Year (up to 10 years’ call) at the 2026 Birmingham Law Society Awards and is ranked as a Leading Junior in Legal 500 2026, having previously been a Tier 1 “Rising Star” (2024–2025).

 Expertise